 The Next Draft Series is Avalanche Theatre's ongoing new play incubator.

-Over the course of 4 months, Avalanche develops new work by 3 Chicago playwrights through readings, feedback sessions, and mentorship, culminating in a workshop presentation of the plays at the end of the process.
-Chicago theatre leaders such as artistic directors, literary managers, and creative producers are invited to the workshop readings in order to provide playwrights access to companies who may be interested in producing the plays.
+Over the course of 3-4 months, Avalanche develops new work by emerging Chicago playwrights through readings, feedback sessions, and mentorship, culminating in a workshop production of the plays at the end of the process.
+Chicago theatre leaders such as artistic directors, literary managers, and creative producers are invited to the workshop productions in order to provide playwrights access to companies who may be interested in producing the plays.
 The purpose of the Next Draft Series is to fully develop the most exciting and challenging new plays being written in Chicago today, to foster a community that is supportive of writers, and to provide opportunities for these plays to go on to receive full productions.

 For information on how to get involved, visit our Submissions page.